circlenaut/Solus-3rdParty/README.md

 # 3rdParty Packages for Solus

-# Archived
-I am no longer willing to maintain the packages to the latest version as I no longer use them.
-You can use this as the template of your repo and maintain if you want.

 ## Disclaimer
 These packages are **not official**, they are neither supported nor endorsed by the official Solus devs.
-Do not ask for help in Solus's help forum, instead create an issue [here](https://github.com/prateekmedia/Solus-3rdParty/issues).
+Do not ask for help in Solus's help forum, instead create an issue [here](https://github.com/circlenaut/Solus-3rdParty/issues).

 ## Direct .eopkg files(NEW)
-Now you can directly download the compiled .eopkg files from [here](https://github.com/prateekmedia/Solus-3rdParty/releases/latest)
+Now you can directly download the compiled .eopkg files from [here](https://github.com/circlenaut/Solus-3rdParty/releases/latest)

 To install any program directly from eopkg file, First download the file and then `cd` into that folder like `$ cd ~/Downloads`, After that run
 ```